aychan/zapposChallenge/README.md

 Signed APK can be found in the apk folder.
 There are two: build.apk is just app-release.apk renamed, however I left in both just in case errors occur because of the renaming for any reasons.

+# Conclusion & Thoughts:
+Overall, this was an extremely fun challenge to test myself and see how well I can perform with the knowledge I currently have, and new tools which I have learned from doing this.
+This project has helped me better understand my strengths (Workflow, Implementation, General Comprehension), and my weaknesses/not-so-good-at-yets (Design, Detail-Oriented Comprehension).
+After some review (and of course I can add to this after the challenge), there are several things I wish I had implemented.
+1.)
+(Most Important Wish) With the product page, I wish I had implemented a 'color option' for the product, as with each query, there was bound to be products with the same productID but with different thumbnail images and colorIDs.
+It would have been nice to implement an image viewpager or some spinner to show the different options of color available for each product seen.
+2.)
+Design is something that will be learned with more experience and input from coworkers and friends.
+Animations and the implementation of transitions were lacking, but on the bright side the usability with animations dedicated to user input were fair...enough...for now.

+So 10/10 Experience, would do it again.

 # Requirements:
 - [x] Databinding for the product page ( https://developer.android.com/topic/libraries/data-binding/index.html )
 - [x] Animation when floating action button clicked ( https://developer.android.com/training/animation/index.html )